consulo/consulo-dev.github.io/docs/reference_guide/settings_guide.md

 #### Configurable Marker Interfaces
 Implementations based on `Configurable` can implement marker interfaces, which provide additional flexibility in the implementation.

-The following nested interfaces are markers, which convey information about the form to the IntelliJ Platform:
+The following nested interfaces are markers, which convey information about the form to the Consulo:
   * `Configurable.NoScroll` - Notifies the Settings dialog not to add scroll bars to the form.
     By default, a plugin's Settings component is put into a scrollable pane.
     However, a Settings panel can have a `JTree`, which requires its own `JScrollPane`.